 - (b) The Buy American Act (41 U.S.C.
-10a 10d) provides a preference for domestic end products for supplies acquired for use in the United States. - (c) Offerors may obtain from the Contracting Officer a list of foreign articles that the Contracting Officer will treat as domestic for this contract. - (d) The Contractor shall deliver only domestic end products except to the extent that it specified delivery of foreign end products in the provision of the solicitation entitled "Buy American Act Certificate."
+10a 10d) provides a preference for domestic end products for supplies acquired for use in the United States.
+In accordance with 41 U.S.C.
+431, the component test of the Buy American Act is waived for an end product that is a COTS item (See 12.505(a)(1)). - (c) Offerors may obtain from the Contracting Officer a list of foreign articles that the Contracting Officer will treat as domestic for this contract. - (d) The Contractor shall deliver only domestic end products except to the extent that it specified delivery of foreign end products in the provision of the solicitation entitled "Buy American Act Certificate."

-I.57 52.225-9 Buy American Act - Construction Materials (Jan 2005)
+I.57 52.225-9 -- Buy American Act - Construction Materials (Sep 2010)